CSC581/shared-engine/docs/Engine_Reference_Trimmed.md

 static bool contains(const Rect& box, float x, float y);
 ```

-Inclusive on all four edges, unlike `intersects`, which is exclusive — a
+Inclusive on all four edges, unlike `intersects`, which is exclusive, a
 point exactly on the boundary or a corner counts as contained.
 A click on a
 button's border should press it.